raito-io/raito-io.github.io/docs/cloud/details/request_access.md

 - **Access to an access control**: you know to which access control(s) you want to be added
 - **Access to a data object:** you know to which data object(s) you want to obtain access to

-This step is ignored when you shop for data directly, as the type of the page (access control or data object) will be selected by default.
+This step is ignored when you shop for data directly, as the type of the request (access control or data object) will already be preselected for you.

 ## What